basilgood/vim_plug/README.md

   Ex: AsyncRun git status, run command async, and show output in quickfix window.
 F9 or q or Ctrl-q close that window.
 F9 toggle quickfix window.
+in normal mode <BS> show buffers in wildmenu and with tab or arrows(left, right) switch to the desired buffer.
 ```